iotaledger/iota.js/documentation/docs/tutorials/value-transactions/08-transfer-funds.md

 **Where**:

-* The amount of funds will be the total funds of the original input minus the amount now hold by the new output.
+* The number of funds will be the total funds of the original input minus the amount now held by the new output.
-* The unlock condition in this case will still be `ADDRESS_UNLOCK_CONDITION_TYPE`, but it will correspond to the origin Ed25519 address.
+* The unlock condition, in this case, will still be `ADDRESS_UNLOCK_CONDITION_TYPE`, but it will correspond to the origin Ed25519 address.

 ### Create a Transaction Payload